 Content

 Scalp itching, or scalp pruritus, is a common condition that affects everyone occasionally.
+In many cases, this scalp problem can exist alongside healthy hair.

-Fungal infections, irritants and allergic reactions can all cause an itchy scalp.
-Over time, severe itching and vigorous scratching can damage the follicles, potentially leading to problems like hair loss.
-For instance, scarring due to intense itching may permanently damage scalp tissue and cause hair follicles to stop growing.
+Fungal infections and some irritants can also cause damage or lead to excessive scratching.
+Over time, severe itching and vigorous scratching from these conditions can damage the follicles, potentially leading to problems like hair loss.

+But there's not much of a connection between male pattern baldness and itching.
 Itching and its associated conditions are neither triggers of androgenic alopecia nor warning signs of this condition.

-But there are signs beyond itchiness that you can look for if you're concerned that you’re starting to develop a bald scalp.
+There are signs beyond itchiness that you can look for if you're concerned that you’re starting to develop a bald scalp.
 These include:

 Thinning hair all over your head